Glycine

 How do I lower my glycine levels?

 Sodium benzoate is used to reduce serum glycine levels.
 Benzoate binds to glycine in the body to form hippurate, which is excreted in the urine.
-This treatment reduces seizures and improves alertness.
+This nutritional support reduces seizures and improves alertness.
 Plasma glycine levels must be monitored closely to ensure sodium benzoate is at an effective and non-toxic level.

 Does glycine increase GABA?